HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 ## Introduction

 WebAssembly is no longer just a "web" technology; it has evolved into a high-performance, universal bytecode format.
-Officially a W3C standard since 2019, the ecosystem reached a major milestone with the release of Wasm Version 3.0 in December 2025, marking significant growth in both browser-based and standalone environments.
+Officially <a hreflang="en" href="https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/">a W3C standard since 2019</a>, the ecosystem reached a major milestone with the release of <a hreflang="en" href="https://webassembly.github.io/spec/core/">Wasm Version 3.0 in December 2025</a>, marking significant growth in both browser-based and standalone environments.

 ### The Mission